 Today is a special day.
 I bet you didn’t know that today is Absolutely Incredible Kid Day!
-This day celebrates the amazing kids in our lives!
-We all know them right?
-These amazing kids belong to us, our friends, our family and community.
+This day celebrates the fantastic kids in our lives!
+We all know them, right?
+These amazing kids belong to us, our friends, our family, and our community.
 They are all over, doing things we couldn’t even imagine doing as adults, let alone as children.
-We should be celebrating these kids every day, but today marks a day when we pay special attention to the wonderful deeds that some of these children have done.
+We should celebrate these kids every day, but today marks a day when we pay special attention to the wonderful deeds that some of these children have done.

 Jack woke up one morning in November 2009 with severe back pain.
 It was so painful that his mother immediately took him to the doctor.
-After some blood tests done by his pediatrician, they sent him to Ann and Robert H. Lurie Children’s Hospital (then Children’s Memorial Hospital) for further tests.
+After his pediatrician does some blood tests, they sent him to Ann and Robert H. Lurie Children’s Hospital (then Children’s Memorial Hospital) for further tests.
 What was soon confirmed was every parents’ nightmare.

 Jack had Leukemia.